24 May 2018

 We will never sell your data to any third party nor will we share your details with other entities for marketing purposes.

-The charity is only permitted to contact you if you give them specific consent.
+We will only contact you if you give them specific consent.
 They might send you updates about news, events and fundraising activities.

 Sometimes, we may need to share your information with a small number of trusted partners (service providers, agents and affiliated companies) but only for the purposes outlined above (e.g. a supplier that processes donor forms or a supplier that processes payments securely).
 Where we use third parties, we require them to adhere to appropriate controls to protect personal information.